iryoku/smaa/README.md

 The technique focuses on handling each pattern in a very specific way (via look-up-tables), in order to minimize false positives in the pattern detection. **Ultimately, this prevents antialiasing features that are not produced by jaggies, like texture details**.
 Furthermore, this conservative morphological approach, together with correct subsample area estimation, allows to accurately combine MLAA with multi/supersampling techniques.
 Finally, the technique has been specifically designed to clone (to a reasonable extent) multisampling reference results.

+This code is licensed under the MIT license, with a clarification to avoid copyright notices on binary releases (see [below](#copyright-and-license)).

 Checkout the [paper](http://www.iryoku.com/smaa/) for more info!